utkusaglm/Price-Prediction/ProgressReport.md

 # Model deployment
 ![plot](src/images/structure.png)
 - **The Main structure of the project is shown in the above figure.**
-- **As you can see in the figure, after traning the models, models are uploaded to the loca ldatabase with MLflow.**
+- **As you can see in the figure, after traning the models, models are uploaded to the local database with MLflow.**
 - **MLflow is an open source platform for managing the end-to-end machine learning lifecycle.
-It tackles four primary functions:  Tracking experiments to record and compare parameters and results (MLflow Tracking).
-Packaging ML code in a reusable, reproducible form in order to share with other data scientists or transfer to production (MLflow Projects).
-Managing and deploying models from a variety of ML libraries to a variety of model serving and inference platforms (MLflow Models).
-Providing a central model store to collaboratively manage the full lifecycle of an MLflow Model, including model versioning, stage transitions, and annotations (MLflow Model Registry).**
+It tackles three primary functions: Model tracking, deploying and managing.**
 ![plot](src/images/mlflow.png)
 - **The above figure is belongs to the project.
 As you can see, we can see the models version, accuracy scores, model trained time.**